 It's not a big place, and it's not what you call fancy, but it serves up the kind of seafood and burgers you wouldn’t expect at a beach bar.
 Then you wash it down with a frosty beverage.

-Which drinks, by the way, they also serve.
-By night, bands will play “Sweet Home Alabama” just as long and often as you want 'em to, and probably dance alongside you on the slim dance floor.
+By night, bands will play “Sweet Home Alabama” just as long and often as you want 'em to, and they’ll probably dance alongside you on the slim dance floor.

 History of Gulf Shores’ Pink Pony Pub

 Our unique restaurant and bar was originally part of the Calloway family’s Seahorse Cottages in the 1950s.
 The parents of Bruce Mernik, a carpenter by trade, purchased the Seahorse Cottages.
 When Bruce set to remodeling this distinct building into the Pink Pony Pub, we welcomed the change and opened our doors in 1956.
 Marybelle Mernik, Bruce’s mother, gave us our name in keeping with the Seahorse brand.